thor2643/Dual_Kuka_LLM_Bachelor/README.md

     ```

 ## Contributors
-This project was developed by group 660 at Aalborg University, during their Robotics Bachelor.
+This project was developed by Group 660 at Aalborg University, under the supervision of Dimitris Chrysostomou and Chen Li, during their Robotics Bachelor's.
 Every member of the group can be found listed below, alongside their GitHub pages:

 <section id="sec_contributors">
 <table>